-If you have had tubal surgery, your doctor may order a hysterosalpingography to check that this surgery was successful.
-If you had a tubal ligation—a procedure that closes the fallopian tubes—your doctor may order this test to ensure that your tubes are closed properly.
-The test may also be ordered to check that a reversal of a tubal ligation was successful in reopening the fallopian tubes.
+If you’ve had tubal surgery, your doctor may order a hysterosalpingography to check that this surgery was successful.
+If you had a tubal ligation (a procedure that closes the fallopian tubes), your doctor may order this test to ensure that your tubes are closed properly.
+The test can also check that a reversal of a tubal ligation was successful in reopening the fallopian tubes.

-Some women find this test painful, so your doctor may prescribe a pain medication for you or suggest an over-the-counter pain medication.
+Some women find this test painful, so your doctor may prescribe you a pain medication or suggest an over-the-counter pain medication.
 This medicine should be taken about an hour before your scheduled procedure.
-If you are nervous about the procedure, your doctor may also prescribe a sedative to help you relax.
-He or she may prescribe an antibiotic to take either before or after the test to help prevent infection.
+Your doctor may also prescribe a sedative to help you relax if you’re nervous about the procedure.
+They may prescribe an antibiotic to take before or after the test to help prevent infection.

-The test will be scheduled a few days to a week after you have had your menstrual period.
-This is done to ensure that you are not pregnant.
-It also helps to lower your risk of infection.
-It is important to let your doctor know if you might be pregnant because this test can be hazardous to the fetus.
+The test will be scheduled a few days to a week after you’ve had your menstrual period.
+This is done to ensure that you’re not pregnant.
+It also helps lower your risk of infection.
+It’s important to let your doctor know if you might be pregnant because this test can be hazardous to the fetus.
 Also, you should not have this test if you have pelvic inflammatory disease (PID) or unexplained vaginal bleeding.

-It is important to let your doctor know if you have had an allergic reaction to barium or contrast dye because this X-ray test uses contrast dye.
+This X-ray test uses contrast dye.
 Contrast dye is a substance that, when swallowed or injected, helps to highlight certain organs or tissues from those around them.
 It does not dye the organs, and will either dissolve or leave the body through urination.
+It’s important to let your doctor know if you’ve had an allergic reaction to barium or contrast dye.

-You will be asked to remove any metal (jewelry, etc.) before the procedure because this material can interfere with the X-ray machine.
+Metal can interfere with the X-ray machine.
+You’ll be asked to remove any metal on your body, such as jewelry, before the procedure.
 There will be an area to store your belongings, but you may wish to leave your jewelry at home.

-The technician will then clean the cervix and may inject a local anesthetic into the cervix to reduce discomfort.
+The radiologist will then clean the cervix and may inject a local anesthetic into the cervix to reduce discomfort.
 The injection may feel like a pinch.
-Next, an instrument called a cannula will be inserted into the cervix, and the speculum will be removed.
-The technician will insert dye through the cannula, which will flow into your uterus and fallopian tubes.
+Next, an instrument called a cannula will be inserted into the cervix and the speculum will be removed.
+The radiologist will insert dye through the cannula, which will flow into your uterus and fallopian tubes.

-You will then be placed under the X-ray machine, and the technician will begin taking X-rays.
-You may be asked to change positions several times so that the technician can capture certain images.
+You’ll then be placed under the X-ray machine, and the radiologist will begin taking X-rays.
+You may be asked to change positions several times so that the radiologist can capture different angles.
 You may feel some pain and cramping as the dye moves through your fallopian tubes.
-When the X-rays have been taken, the technician will remove the cannula.
-You will then be prescribed any appropriate medications for pain or infection prevention and discharged.
+When the X-rays have been taken, the radiologist will remove the cannula.
+You’ll then be prescribed any appropriate medications for pain or infection prevention and you’ll be discharged.

 Complications from a hysterosalpingography are rare.
 Possible risks include: